5 Best Practice Areas for Solo Attorneys

 Much like people going through financial difficulties, people going through the emotional turmoil of divorce also desire a more empathetic client experience that a solo attorney can so expertly offer.
 Although family law comes with heightened emotions, and a substantial amount of tension, it can also be immensely rewarding to know that you've made a difference in your clients' lives.

 Not to mention from a business standpoint, the current divorce rate is over 40%.
 In other words, out of every six people that get married, nearly half of them will get divorced.
-Although rates have lowered over the last few decades it's safe to say that you'll have a wide pool of clients to market to.
+Although rates have lowered over the last few decades it's safe to say that you'll have a wide pool of clients to market to in family law.

 The US Department of Justice reports that there are about 400,000 personal injury cases settled out of court every single year.
 While the most common type of personal injury happens on the road, you'll also find plenty of work injuries, slips and falls, and rarer injuries.
 People who have suffered a financial and emotional loss as a result of their injury are looking for someone to prove their case and seek compensation.